Category

 For the most recent series, we featured the trains themselves, using close-up shots of the rolling stock to create highly graphic posters.
 It felt like a straight shot right down the middle.

-Incidentally, the T-shirts you could win in the contest were promotional items.
+Incidentally, the T-shirts you could win in the contest were the novelty items.
 I thought this also captured the inherent value of local lines, and they seemed to be quite popular.

-For the summer 2014 campaign, we gave away T-shirts featuring designs inspired by Tohoku's local line trains.
+For the summer 2014 campaign, we gave away T-shirts featuring designs inspired by local line trains in Tohoku.

-——Like "Let's go to Kyoto," destination campaigns usually try to convey the atmosphere of the destination.
-But this one aimed to express the essence of the railway itself, right?
+——Like "Let's Go to Kyoto," destination campaigns usually try to convey the atmosphere of the destination.
+But this one aimed to express the essence of the railway itself.

 Yagi: After the earthquake, there was a widespread "Let's support Tohoku" sentiment among companies.
 But as recovery progressed and more information became available, expressions naturally evolved.
-There shouldn't be just one reason to visit Tohoku.
-Food and beautiful scenery are reasons, but isn't the act of traveling by train itself appealing?
+There should be multiple reasons to visit Tohoku.
+Food and beautiful scenery are one reason, but isn't traveling by train itself appealing?
 By focusing on the transportation itself, like we did this time, and highlighting how wonderful it is, I believe we can continually deliver fresh impressions.

 I believe that combination of puzzle pieces is what "design" truly is.
 It's like a miraculous invention.
 Often, these inventions happen by chance.
-I suspect if you try to think things through step-by-step, you won't arrive at an "invention."
-It feels like new things only emerge when chance encounters, insights, wild ideas, and leaps of imagination all come together.
+I suspect if you try to think things through in a linear, step-by-step way, you won't arrive at an "invention."
+It feels like it takes those accidental encounters, those flashes of insight, those wild fantasies and leaps of imagination – only then does something truly new emerge.

 ——What process leads you to that final "This is it!" feeling or idea?

-We art directors aren't just doing design; surprisingly, we're often searching for the words that give design its existence, that define it.
+We art directors aren't just doing design; surprisingly, we're searching for the words that define and give meaning to the design itself.
 I think we devote a significant amount of effort to that.
 Finding that one word can make everything feel resolved.

 *The full text is available on the Hideo Yoshida Memorial Foundation website.